The History of the Children's Foundation

 A Trillium Grant allowed an operational review of current practices to happen.
 Recommendations led to the hiring of the first Executive Director, on a part-time basis, and many operational efficiencies including the development of policies and the use of a donor database.
 This was all made possible by two part-time staff and dedicated Board of Directors.

 The first annual Around the World Gala was held at the River Run Centre in Guelph.
 The theme was A Night in Tuscany and the event raised just over $10,000.
 The first event chair was Donna Stewart.
 Since that time themes have included Une Soire a Paris, Swept Away to the Tropics and Red Lantern Festival.
 Many sponsors, attendees and committee members have helped the event continue to be a fun and successful fundraiser.
-The most recent Around the World Gala raised over $200,000.
+The Around the World Gala now raises over $100,000, and the 10th anniversary Gala raised over $200,000.

 The Marketing Committee began a process of updating our branding and communications.
 This included the launch of a new logo and the use of the tagline “Every child deserves a bright future”.
 This year, over $500,000 of funding was distributed to our community to help provide these brighter futures.